 What is it?
 What to do?
-Fungal infection that can Appear in a baby's mouth (see Thrush in the mouth, page 626) Cause diaper rash Occur in the mother, even when the baby has no visible thrush in his mouth Possible signs An ointment is often all you need to treat an infection that is limited to the nipple and areola: Choose over-the-counter nystatin (e.g., Nilstat®, Nyaderme®, Mycostatin®) or miconazole (e.g., Micatin®, Monistat Derm®) ointments Apply a thin layer after each feeding.
-You don't need to remove it before nursing Continue treatment for a few days after the pain goes away Pain in the nipple or • No changes to Not feeling any better? inside the breast, which Burns, more intensely at the end of feeding Strikes out of the blue Comes gradually or in addition to existing pain the nipple or areola.
+Fungal infection that can Appear in a baby's mouth (see Thrush in the mouth, page 626) Cause diaper rash Occur in the mother, even when the baby has no visible thrush in his mouth An ointment is often all you need to treat an infection that is limited to the nipple and areola: Choose over-the-counter nystatin (e.g., Nilstat, Nyaderme, Mycostatin) or miconazole (e.g., Micatin, Monistat Derm) ointments Apply a thin layer after each feeding.
+You don't need to remove it before nursing Possible signs Continue treatment for a few days after the pain goes away You may feel You may see Pain in the nipple or inside the breast, which Burns, more intensely at the end of feeding Strikes out of the blue Comes gradually or in addition to existing pain No changes to the nipple or areola.
 Cracked or redder nipple.
-Red, smooth and shiny areola. • If there's no improvement after 5 days or you experience breast pain, see a doctor for diagnosis and to get appropriate treatment.
+Red, smooth and shiny areola. • If there's no improvement after 5 days or you experience breast pain, see a health profesisonal (see Getting help, page 416).
+In the past, gentian violet was recommended as a treatment for thrush.
+However, it is now known that exposure to this product may increase the risk of cancer, and its use is no longer recommended.
+If you have any concerns about this issue, talk to a health professional.